 Learn more about the FLSA overtime ruling with our webinar.

 Although it sounds like a simple task, classifying employees is actually a complex matter that has far-reaching implications for your company as well as your employees.
+Improperly treating a non-exempt employee as exempt — commonly referred to as “misclassification” — can result in underpaying your people and expose your company to civil litigation, penalties, and other risks.
 That’s why it’s important to inform yourself and seek out professional counsel to correctly classify employees.

 - Salary basis test

 The salary basis test is relatively straightforward.
 To qualify, an exempt employee must be paid a fixed salary.
 That means an exempt employee’s salary won’t reduce due to the quality or quantity of work they perform.
 However, even this test can be tricky, as improper deductions and other conduct may undermine the exemption.

 For the salary level test, the current federal salary threshold is $684 per week ($35,568 annually).
 You can read more about this here.
 However, many state laws now have salary level tests that outpace the FLSA requirements.

 The job duties test is arguably the most complex of the three.
 It also differs depending on which of the exemptions you apply: executive, administrative, professional, outside sales, or computer.
 For each exemption, qualified employees must have a primary duty that meets requirements set forth in the FLSA regulations.
 For some tests, there are multiple components to the primary duties test and the regulatory requirements may seem convoluted or subjective.